Agent fees, amortisation and the 70% trap: how transfer window decisions drive UEFA financial sustainability risk

 The most persistent and least understood component of the SCR numerator is amortisation.
 Unlike wages (which can be managed through contract decisions) and agent fees (which crystallise at the point of each deal), amortisation is a function of historical commitments that cannot be undone once the transfer is completed.

 Every player acquired in previous transfer windows who remains under contract is generating an annual amortisation charge equal to the residual transfer fee divided by the remaining contract length.
 A player signed for €60 million on a four-year contract in the summer of 2024 generates €15 million of amortisation annually from 2024 through to 2028.
 That charge is in the SCR numerator for every one of those calendar years -- regardless of what happens in the summer 2026 window.
-The club cannot remove it by selling the player for a profit, because the profit goes into the Football Earnings Rule denominator, not the SCR denominator.
+Selling the player can change the SCR position in two ways.
+First, the player’s future amortisation charge stops once the registration is derecognised.
+Second, the sale can affect the SCR denominator through the net profit or loss on disposal of the player registration and other transfer income/expenses.
+What it does not do is create a simple gross cash offset against the numerator.
+The SCR effect depends on UEFA’s net calculation, not merely on the headline transfer fee.

 For clubs approaching the 70% threshold, the amortisation profile inherited from prior windows is often the least flexible part of the compliance challenge.
 Wages can be reduced through contract terminations.
 Agent fees can be minimised by completing fewer deals or negotiating lower commissions.
 Amortisation cannot be reduced until the underlying contract expires or is mutually terminated.
 A club that signed heavily in 2022, 2023 and 2024 is carrying amortisation charges through to 2026, 2027 and 2028 that are fixed in the numerator regardless of what it does in the summer 2026 window.